Kamal Hossain: Notable legal cases

 Between 1977 and 2001, Hossain served as an international consultant for the multinational law firm Clifford Chance.
 He was also President of the Supreme Court Bar Association (1990–1991), the professional association of law practitioners in the Supreme Court of Bangladesh.

 Scimitar v Bangladesh

-Kamal Hossain and Justice Badrul Haider Chowdhury led the Bangladeshi legal team during a lawsuit filed by Scimitar Exploration Ltd at the International Centre for Settlement of Investment Disputes.
+Kamal Hossain and Justice Badrul Haider Chowdhury led the Bangladeshi legal team during a lawsuit filed by Scimitar Exploration Ltd at the International Centre for Settlement of Investment Disputes (ICSID).

 Chevron v Bangladesh

 Kamal Hossain represented Petrobangla in a lawsuit filed by Chevron at the International Centre for Settlement of Investment Disputes.
 The court rejected Chevron's claims from Petrobangla amounting to US$240 million.

 Role in the international area

 Hossain is renowned worldwide as a jurist and enjoys a long-standing association with the United Nations.
 Between 1998 and 2003, he served as the UN Special Rapporteur on Afghanistan.
 He served two terms on the UN Compensation Commission in Geneva.
 In addition, he has appeared in several international arbitrations, both as a lawyer and an arbitrator.
 He was a member of the Iran-United States Claims Tribunal.
 He was Co-Chair of the United Nations Commission of Inquiry into Human Rights Violations in the Occupied Territories in 2001.
 He was Chairman of the Advisory Commission on Human Rights for the Commonwealth Secretariat.
 He was also a member of a human rights mission to Indonesia concerning the status of East Timor.
 During the 2006 United Nations Secretary-General selection, Hossain's name was floated as a possible candidate.

 At the urging of the UN, Hossain advised China on energy-related legal reforms after the Asian giant began to liberalize its economy.

-He is a member of the Panel of Arbitrators at ICSID and served as Chair and Member of a number of international arbitral tribunals (ICC, ICSID and UNCITRAL).
-He was appointed as a Judge ad hoc by Malaysia for the International Tribunal for the Law of the Sea in the case Malaysia v Singapore (2003); he was a Member of the International Law of the Sea Annex VII Tribunal in the same case, as well as in Guyana v Suriname (2005–2007).
+He is a member of the Panel of Arbitrators at ICSID and served as chair and member of a number of international arbitral tribunals (ICC, ICSID and UNCITRAL).
+He was appointed as a judge ad hoc by Malaysia for the International Tribunal for the Law of the Sea in the case Malaysia v Singapore (2003); he was a member of the International Law of the Sea Annex VII Tribunal in the same case, as well as in Guyana v Suriname (2005–2007).

 He has also been vice chairman of the International Law Association in London, chairman of the South Asian Institute of Advanced Legal and Human Rights Studies (SAILS), and advisory council member for Transparency International.
 He has been an international election observer.

 At the request of Commonwealth Secretary-General Emeka Anyaoku, Hossain visited Cameroon and The Gambia to assess the conditions of democracy, human rights and the rule of law.
 The Secretary-General entrusted a team including Hossain with assessing Cameroon's eligibility for Commonwealth membership.
 He also led Commonwealth missions on energy-related matters.
 He was part of the Commonwealth observer team during the 1994 South African general election.
 Hossain was a counsel to the governments of Trinidad and Tobago, Grenada, the Cayman Islands, Fiji and the Solomon Islands.